 The work of members

-Review hearings are usually conducted by two members; appeal hearings are conducted by three members who were not involved in the review hearing decision.
+Review hearings are usually conducted by two members; Appeal hearings are conducted by three members who were not involved in the Review hearing decision.
+The members:

 - must, at all times, be impartial, objective and free of bias;